 There is currently no cure for macular degeneration, but if it’s caught early enough, there are special supplements designed to slow the progression of the disease.

-For more information about dry eyes, diabetic retinopathy, macular degeneration or general eye health, please contact the team at Zambelli Cataract & Laser Eye Institute.
-Call (724) 728-5000 or email us today.
+For more information about dry eyes, diabetic retinopathy, macular degeneration or general eye health, please contact the Zambelli team at one of our Rochester or Wexford, PA locations.